warnikchow/prosem/README.md

 # ProSem
-Prosody-semantics Interface for Seoul Korean
+Prosody-semantics Interface in Seoul Korean

 ## Corpus
 The full corpus of size 3552 is available in [this link](https://drive.google.com/open?id=1KQO4PiUuPztSgZiuAZKilawLPMMBpV32).